Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states that the tool returns competition state for a game+season, listing specific fields like current_round, next_round, lockout info, etc. It distinguishes itself from sibling tool supercoach_players by indicating it should be called first to learn which round to pass.
+The description clearly states the tool's purpose: 'Competition state for one game+season' with a specific list of returned fields (current_round, next_round, lockout info, etc.).
+It distinguishes itself from sibling tools by explicitly saying 'Call this FIRST to learn which round to pass to supercoach_players', making its role in the workflow unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.